Elementary Real Analysis: Liouville's transcendental numbers

-\section{${}^*$Liouville's transcendental numbers}
+\section{Liouville's transcendental numbers}

 The French mathematician and physicist {\em Joseph Liouville (1809--1882)} was the first who proved, in 1844, that transcendental numbers exist.
-In this extending section we explain his proof.
-Liouville's proof produces quite simple recursive real transcendental numbers, simpler than in Theorem~\ref{thm_CantTrans2}.
+In this section we explain his method.
+It produces very simple recursive real transcendental numbers.